 There are many tools and sprays that are used to kill and repel mosquitoes.
-Some of these methods have proven to be effective, while others less.
-Today we are going to look at bug zappers, how they work and how good they are reducing and limiting mosquito population.
+Some of these methods have proven to be effective, while others are less.
+Today we are going to look at bug zappers, how they work and how good they are reducing and limiting the mosquito population.

-What are bug zappers
+What are bug zappers?

 Bug zappers are devices that are used to kill different bugs, including mosquitoes.
-Generally, bug zappers use ultraviolet light source to attract bugs and then kill them with an electroshock.
+Generally, bug zappers use an ultraviolet light source to attract bugs and then kill them with electroshock.
 Bug zappers are most effective to bugs and insects that get attracted to ultraviolet light.
 The name “zapper” has developed from a zapping sound device makes when electrocuting a bug.

-How zappers work
+How zappers work?

-There are usually two wire grids around the bulb and both are separated by a small gap and when an insect flies inside of the zapper and touches the grid, a high voltage electroshock runs trough its body and burns inside of the insect and it gets instantly killed.
+There are usually two wire grids around the bulb and both are separated by a small gap and when an insect flies inside of the zapper and touches the grid, high voltage electroshock runs through its body and burns inside of the insect and it gets instantly killed.
 Bugs then are collected in a special collection tray under the zapper or simply are dropped on the ground under the zapper.
-Insect zappers are designed in a way that do not harm animals and humans if they touch the zapper.
-The housing protects zappers electric grid from being accessible by animals and humans.
-However, when an insect detects ultraviolet light emitted by the zapper, they imminently fly to the light source, gets trough the plastic casing, reaches the electric grid that covers the light and gets electrocuted by more than 2000V power.
+Insect zappers are designed in a way that does not harm animals and humans if they touch the zapper.
+The housing protects the zappers electric grid from being accessible by animals and humans.
+However, when an insect detects ultraviolet light emitted by the zapper, they imminently fly to the light source, gets through the plastic casing, reaches the electric grid that covers the light and gets electrocuted by more than 2000V power.
 Bug zappers are effective for those bugs that can detect and are attracted to ultraviolet light.

-How effective bug zappers are compared to other methods for mosquito control
+How effective bug zappers are compared to other methods for mosquito control?

-Few studies conducted about efficiency of bug zappers have proved that bug zappers are ineffective against mosquitoes and will not provide a significant impact on the population of mosquitoes in the area it has been used.
+Few studies conducted about the efficiency of bug zappers have proved that bug zappers are ineffective against mosquitoes and will not provide a significant impact on the population of mosquitoes in the area it has been used.

 The problem lies in the fact that mosquitoes do not use ultraviolet light to find their victims.
 There are other methods how mosquitoes find humans, form which the most common one is by detecting carbon dioxide we exhale when breathing.
 Of course, a bug zapper can catch an occasional mosquito and electrocute it, however, the majority of bugs a zapper kills are not mosquitoes but other “good”, non-harmless bugs such as beetles, midges and different aquatic insects.
-While a bug zapper can kill high number of insects and bugs during a night, there will be small percent of mosquitoes between these bugs.
+While a bug zapper can kill a high number of insects and bugs during the night, there will be a small percent of mosquitoes between these bugs.

-Although it has been approved that bug zappers are not effective against mosquito control, many people still uses them to fight a mosquito problem, but why?
+Although it has been approved that bug zappers are not effective against mosquito control, many people still use them to fight a mosquito problem, but why?
 Because generally they are effective for killing bugs and insects and you can easily see the result when leaving a zapper working for night and when looking in a bug tray in the morning, there are going to be large number of dead insects and bugs, including mosquitoes, although the percentage of mosquito females in the tray will compile maybe few percents.
-Also people enjoy the zapping noise that a zapper makes, when an insects gets electrocuted, so it gives a feeling that the zapper is actively working and killing bugs.
+Also, people enjoy the zapping noise that a zapper makes when an insect gets electrocuted, so it gives a feeling that the zapper is actively working and killing bugs.